 11. Comparisons: Annual Percentage Rate (APR)

 Your mortgage APR is a measure of the total costs of taking out a mortgage, including your interest rate and all associated fees.
-Those fees, however, will not cost the same from lender-to-lender, so you’ll want to review the itemized list on Page 2 of your loan estimate to see how they’re contributing to your APR.
-You may be able to negotiate some of them down to get the best deal.
+Typically, you’ll want to focus on the items in Section A and the mortgage insurance cost listed in Section F. These fees may not be the same from lender to lender, so you’ll want to review the itemized list on Page 2 of your loan estimate to see how these fees are contributing to your APR.
+You can try negotiating some of them down to get the best deal.

 Mortgage insurance will impact your total APR